 Make an isolation plan before someone tests positive

 Prior to or upon arriving on campus, discuss with your roommate(s) what you plan to do if one of you tests positive.
-If you do not want to stay in your room while your roommate is isolating, consider where you might stay during your roommate’s isolation period.
+If you do not want to stay in your room while your roommate is isolating, make a plan for where you might stay during your roommate’s isolation period.

 Options may include: